YenAle-FT-Gmail/YenSense.AI/README.md

   finnhub: "YOUR_KEY_HERE"        # Optional - Get from https://finnhub.io/register
 ```

 **Important**: OpenAI API key is required for the AI analysis pipeline.
-The system uses GPT-5-mini for cost-effective, efficient analysis.
+The system uses GPT-4o-mini for reliable, cost-effective analysis.

 ### Usage